20centaurifux/timesheet/README.md

 	$ cd timesheet-api
 	$ dotnet ef database update

-To insert demo data connect to the database and run the "InitialData.sql" script.
+Connect to the database and run the "InitialData.sql" script to insert demo data.
 Then start the self-hosted web server:

 	$ dotnet run

 ## timesheet-gui

 The frontend is a single HTML page.
-Open the file in your web browser (Firefox and Chrome work fine) and click on the "User" button.
+Open the file in your web browser (Firefox and Chrome work fine) and click on the "Authentication" link.
 Then enter the credentials of the previously created demo account:

 * username: foxmulder
 * password: trustno1

 Click the "Reconnect" button to connect the app to the REST service.

-The URL of the REST API can be configured in the "timesheet.rest.js" Javascript file.
+The URL of the REST API can be configured in the "timesheet.rest.js" JavaScript file.